 World Travel Holdings hires at-home travel agents.
 Must have a designated office space, high-speed internet connection and a separate phone line dedicated to this position.

 Working Solutions hires independent contractors for sales, customer service, and travel professionals.
-Contractors will need to pass a criminal background check (CBC) to work this program.
+Contractors will need to pass a criminal background check (CBC) to work on this program.
 As far as I can tell, they don't make candidates pay for the CBC, but you will need to verify this for a fact.

 Do you have more of an entrepreneurial spirit?